 The efforts of our community are not to be limited to the maintenance of the framework.
-Instead, the goal is to directly support the widespread adoption of \gls{EMS}.
-To that end the members of the community strive to develop a number of respective forecasting and optimization services and release these as open source repositories.
+Instead, the goal is to directly support the widespread adoption of \gls{EMS} by connecting service developers, service providers and \gls{EMS} developers, all of which are invited to become members of the community.
+We strive to develop a number of forecasting and optimization services and release these as open source repositories.
 Furthermore, it is intended to operate a selection of services for the public\footnote{Note that we plan to provide these services free of charge.
-However, we will likely take measures to limit the load to our compute resources, e.g. by restricting access to registered users or by limiting the number of \gls{API} calls allowed per time.}.
-From this, the concept is to first provide basic building blocks for energy optimization, like e.g. forecasting services for electric loads or \gls{PV} power generation, in order to bootstrap energy management related research and development activities, particularly by further academic institutions.
-The main communication medium is the community website\footnote{URL blinded for review}, where we will release further information about recent activities and developments arising from our continuous efforts.
-Furthermore and inspired by the FAIR principles for research software \cite{lamprecht_towards_2020}, the website contains a registry for service related open source repositories, as well as a registry for operated services.
-The main intention is that the website of the community should become the primary source of objective information about forecasting and optimization services for energy management applications in the future.
+However, we will likely take measures to limit the load to our compute resources, e.g. by restricting access to registered clients or by limiting the number of \gls{API} calls allowed per time.}.
+Here, the concept is to first provide basic building blocks for energy optimization, like e.g. forecasting services for electric loads or \gls{PV} power generation, in order to bootstrap energy management-related research and development activities, particularly by further academic institutions.
+The main communication medium is the community website\footnote{\blinded{\href{https://open-energy-services.org/}{https://open-energy-services.org/}}{<URL blinded for review>}}, where we will release further information about recent activities and developments arising from our continuous efforts.
+Furthermore, and inspired by the FAIR principles for research software \cite{lamprecht_towards_2020}, the website contains a registry for service-related open source repositories, as well as a registry for operated services.
+The main intention is that the community website should become the primary source of objective information about forecasting and optimization services for energy management applications in the future.

-The founding members of the Open Energy Services community are the research institutions which the authors of this paper belong to.
+The founding members of the Open Energy Services community are the research institutions to which the authors of this paper belong.
 However, we explicitly invite other institutions and persons to join in order to establish a solid basis for the development and operation of forecasting and optimization services that enable energy management solutions at scale.